netoya/react-redux-saga-netoya-extension/README.md

 ### Base project

-Clone the base project required for this extension

 _Change ***your-project-name*** to your real project name._

+Clone the base project required for this extension:

 ```
 git clone https://github.com/netoya/react-redux-saga-netoya your-project-name